quantum-labs-ai-ml/bitcoin-quantum/README.md

 # Bitcoin Cryptography Demo

+ Demo project about breaking Bitcoin cryptography using Quatum technology

 ## Overview
 This project demonstrates a simplified version of Bitcoin's cryptography, specifically the Elliptic Curve Digital Signature Algorithm (ECDSA), using a toy elliptic curve with intentionally small parameters.
 The goal is to illustrate how Bitcoin's cryptographic principles work and to show how a brute-force attack can exploit weak parameters.
 This is for educational purposes only and does not reflect Bitcoin's actual security, which uses the secure secp256k1 curve with large parameters.